MarcoHassan/AWS-server-/README.md

 ________________________
 **Server:** AWS ec2 sever.

-**Data Collection:** Tweets collection and leveraging the Twitter APIs and automatically importing the tweets in the mySQL database.
+**Data Collection:** Tweets collection and leverage the Twitter APIs and automatically importing the tweets in the mySQL database.

 **Cron job:** Daily back up the database.
 _________________________